FeistyFo-x/hello_world/README.md

 Hi, i'm Bobby

-I'm here to learn how to use Github and create or contribute to projects
+I'm here to learn how to use Github and create or contribute to projects.